jcjohnson/neural-style/README.md

 give good results within 1000 iterations.

 ## Implementation details
-Images are initialized with white noise, and optimized using gradient descent with momentum.
+Images are initialized with the content image and optimized using gradient descent with momentum.

 We perform style reconstructions using the `conv1_1`, `conv2_1`, `conv3_1`, and `conv4_1` layers and content reconstructions using the `conv2_1` layer.
 The losses at the four style reconstruction layers are weighted using hand-tuned weights; these are probably not optimal but seem to give good results for a variety of images.